-(h) exercise any power, other than a power referred to in paragraph (a), (b), (c), (d), (e), (f) or (g), conferred on him by this Act or by any direction given thereunder.
+(h) exercise any power, other than a power referred to in paragraph (a), (b), (c), (d), (e), (f), (fa) or (g), conferred on the inspector by this Act or by any direction given under this Act.

+(3A) If an industrial inspector proposes to exercise the power under subsection (3)(a) to enter an industrial location or business premises that also comprises premises principally used for habitation, the inspector must give the owner or occupier of the location or premises at least 24 hours’ written notice of the proposed entry unless —

+(a) the owner or occupier is carrying on an industry at the location or premises; or

+(b) the Commission has made an order waiving the requirement under this subsection to give the notice.

+(3B) An industrial inspector may apply to the Commission for an order under subsection (3A)(b).

+(3C) The application may be heard in the absence of the owner or occupier of the industrial location or business premises.

+(3D) The Commission may make the order if it is satisfied that a notice under subsection (3A) would defeat the purpose for which the power in subsection (3)(a) is intended to be exercised.

-(4) When an industrial inspector uses the assistance of an interpreter, any question, inquiry or requirement put or made to a person by the interpreter on behalf of the industrial inspector shall for all purposes be deemed to be put or made to the person by the industrial inspector, and any answer or other statement given or made by the person to the interpreter shall for all purposes be deemed to be given or made to the industrial inspector.
+(4) When an industrial inspector uses the assistance of an interpreter, any question, inquiry or requirement put or made to a person by the interpreter on behalf of the industrial inspector is taken to be put or made to the person by the industrial inspector, and any answer or other statement given or made by the person to the interpreter is taken to be given or made to the industrial inspector.

-(5) A person who acts as an interpreter for an industrial inspector shall not, otherwise than for the purposes of this Act and to assist an industrial inspector in the performance of his duties under this Act, disclose to any person any information that he acquires in the performance of his duty as such an interpreter.

-Penalty: $1 000.
+(5) The power of an industrial inspector under subsection (3)(e) may be exercised —

+(a) whether or not the industrial inspector has entered, or proposes to enter, an industrial location or business premises; and

+(b) if exercised when the industrial inspector has entered an industrial location or business premises — in relation to any record whether or not it is kept at the location or premises.

+(5A) The regulations may prescribe the form and manner in which records may be produced for inspection under subsection (3)(e).

 (6) In this section —

-conveyance means vehicle, vessel, hovercraft, aircraft or other means of transportation made, adapted or used or intended to be used for the carriage of persons or goods;

 instrument to which this section applies means —

 (a) an award; and